 Texas state law allows personal injury victims to make a claim without the help of an attorney.
-However, we always advise that people seek legal representation.
+However, we always advise people to seek legal representation.
 Filing a personal injury claim alone can be incredibly stressful.
 The process could take many months or even years, and during that time, there will be time constraints, paperwork, and negotiations with legally trained insurance adjusters.

 Some people avoid seeking legal help because they are concerned about the cost.
 However, when you work with a law firm that works on a contingency fee basis, you will not be at risk of losing money.
 Furthermore, most personal injury victims who have experienced representation end up with a higher settlement figure, even when legal fees are considered, than those who don’t.